The Last Spritz

 This picks up where your winter scent left off.
 The moment you swap Spicebomb or Tobacco Vanille for Eau Givrée is the moment spring officially starts in your fragrance rotation.
 It's the palate cleanser between seasons.

 Longevity is a solid 6-7 hours with moderate projection.
 It won't fill a room, but it will make anyone within arm's length notice that you smell fantastic.
+See the full breakdown.

 Born in Roma Coral Fantasy